blepping/comfyui_overly_complicated_sampling/README.md

 ### Reversible Settings ###

-# Reversible ETA (used for reversible samplers).
-reta: 1.0
+reversible:
+  # 0-indexed step where reversible sampling will start.
+  start_step: 0
+  # 0-indexed last step where reversible sampling will be used.
+  end_step: 9999
   # Scale of the reversible correction.
 Can also be set to a negative value.
+  scale: 1.0
+  # Reversible ETA.
-reversible_scale: 1.0
+  eta: 1.0

   # No effect unless both start and end are set.
-Will scale the reta value based on the
+Will scale the eta value based on the
   # percentage of sampling.
 In other words, reta*dyn_reta_start at the beginning,
   # reta*dyn_reta_end at the end.
-dyn_reta_start: null
+  dyn_eta_start: null
-dyn_reta_end: null
+  dyn_eta_end: null

+  eta_retry_increment: 0.0
+  # Might not do anything currently.
+  use_cfgpp: false

 pre_filter: null